Blog

 If you have the choice between signing a conditional lien waiver upon final payment versus an unconditional lien waiver upon final payment, always choose to sign the former.
 You want to protect your lien rights in case a cheque bounces or a payment transaction gets rejected.
 Unless you are sure that you have the payment on hand, you should always sign a conditional type of lien waiver in Virginia.

-In Virginia, subcontractors and material suppliers are not allowed to waive their lien rights before furnishing labor or materials to a project.
-This means they are protected from hidden contract provisions that forfeit their lien rights prior to doing the work.
-General contractors, however, do not have the same protection.
-If you are a GC, be sure to go through your contracts thoroughly to avoid waiving your lien rights by mistake.
+In Virginia, general contractors, subcontractors, lower-tier subcontractors, and material suppliers are not allowed to waive their lien rights in a contract before furnishing labor or materials to a project.
+Any contract provision that waives or diminishes lien rights in advance of performing the work is null and void.
+If you are a GC, be sure to go through your contracts thoroughly to identify any such provisions.